klark973/make-initrd-bootchain/bootchain-core/README.md

   of the previous step through symbolic links to mount points inside initramfs, outside the tree the results of the steps, which provides, if necessary, the overlap mounting mechanism inherent in the program `propagator`.
-- Along with the NATIVE mode of operation, the `bootchianed` daemon can work in COMPATIBILITY WITH `pipeline`.
+- Along with the NATIVE mode of operation, the `chaind` daemon can work in COMPATIBILITY WITH `pipeline`.
 In the NATIVE mode of operation, the daemon imposes another an approach to processing the status code of the completed step and the method of premature completion of the boot chain, see the details in the corresponding section.
 - The daemon can be configured when building initramfs via the included file configurations of `/etc/sysconfig/bootchain`, and not only through boot parameters, see the details in the corresponding section.
-- The `bootchianed` daemon offers visual and advanced debugging.
+- The `chaind` daemon offers visual and advanced debugging.
 By default, the log is kept in `/var/log/chaind.log` and is available on tty3, and when enabled advanced debugging or self-testing functions are also copied to stage2.
 Service step-the `debug` script in advanced debugging mode is run before by launching any other step-script and allows you to visually track the received values at each <IN>.

 Despite the differences, `chaind` is backward compatible with previously written steps for the `pipelined` daemon and does not require changes for